ahicks92/fastnet/specification.md

 A Fastnet server must allow only one connection from a specific IP and port.

 Before beginning connection establishment, an implementation must use the above query interface to establish that Fastnet is listening in an implementation-defined manner.
-This specification suggests that this be done by sending "query:fastnet" in a similar manner to the following connection handshake algorithm and looking for "query:fastnet=yes".
+This specification suggests that this be done in a similar manner to the following connection handshake algorithm but using the is Fastnet listening query (query number 0).

 An implementation must not consider the connection of a connection-based transport to be the establishment of a fastnet connection.